starfarmio/starfarm-toolkit/packages/beco-uikit/README.md

 ### Theme

-Before using Pancake UIkit, you need to provide the theme file to styled-component.
+Before using Becoswap UIkit, you need to provide the theme file to styled-component.

 ```
 import { ThemeProvider } from 'styled-components'